Dialog Semiconductor (DLGNF) Received its Third Buy in a Row

 After Deutsche Bank and UBS gave Dialog Semiconductor (Other OTC: DLGNF) a Buy rating last month, the company received another Buy, this time from Kepler Capital .
-Analyst Sebastien Sztabowicz upgraded Dialog Semiconductor to Buy yesterday and set a price target of EUR38.00.
-The company’s shares closed last Monday at $28.00.
+Analyst Peter Olofsen maintained a Buy rating on Dialog Semiconductor yesterday and set a price target of EUR38.00.
+The company’s shares closed last Thursday at $30.20.

-According to TipRanks.com, Sztabowicz is currently ranked with no stars on a 0-5 star ranking scale, with an average return of -10.7% and a 32.7% success rate.
-Sztabowicz covers the Consumer Goods sector, focusing on stocks such as Telefonaktiebolaget LM Ericsson, ASM International, and Infineon.
+According to TipRanks.com, Olofsen is a 4-star analyst with an average return of 19.2% and a 57.1% success rate.
+Olofsen covers the Consumer Goods sector, focusing on stocks such as ASM International, TomTom, and Nokia.

-Currently, the analyst consensus on Dialog Semiconductor is a Moderate Buy with an average price target of $43.68, a 65.0% upside from current levels.
+Dialog Semiconductor has an analyst consensus of Moderate Buy, with a price target consensus of $43.68, representing a 43.9% upside.
 In a report issued on April 1, UBS also upgraded the stock to Buy with a EUR31.00 price target.

 See today’s analyst top recommended stocks >>